BCM Training Tip - AR-15 Left-Handed Manipulation

 Duration: 3:10

-Larry Vickers, a recognized expert in tactical firearms training, provides essential techniques for left-handed AR-15 manipulation.
-He emphasizes mastering standard controls over relying on ambidextrous parts, demonstrating efficient methods for operating the safety selector, bolt release, charging handle, and magazine release using primarily the trigger finger and right hand.
+Larry Vickers, a recognized expert in tactical firearms training, provides a practical guide for left-handed AR-15 manipulation.
+He emphasizes mastering standard controls over relying on ambidextrous features, demonstrating techniques for the safety selector, bolt release, charging handle, and magazine release.
 This approach ensures proficiency with any standard AR-platform rifle.

 Quick Summary

-Larry Vickers advises left-handed AR-15 shooters to master standard controls.
-Techniques include using the trigger finger for the safety selector, rolling the rifle inboard to cycle the charging handle with the right hand, and ensuring pistol grips don't impede the bolt release.
-This promotes proficiency with any AR-platform rifle.
+Expert Larry Vickers advises left-handed AR-15 shooters to master standard controls.
+Techniques include using the trigger finger for the safety selector, rolling the rifle inboard to charge, and ensuring the right hand can reach the bolt release without obstruction from the grip.

 Chapters